Vaginal cancer accounts for 1% of gynecologic cancers in the US. Average age at diagnosis is 60 to 65.

 Most (95%) primary vaginal cancers are squamous cell carcinomas; others include primary and secondary adenocarcinomas, secondary squamous cell carcinomas (in older women), clear cell adenocarcinomas (in young women), and melanomas.
 The most common vaginal sarcoma is sarcoma botryoides (embryonal rhabdomyosarcoma); peak incidence is at age 3.

-Most patients present with abnormal vaginal bleeding: postmenopausal, postcoital, or intermenstrual.
+Most patients with vaginal cancer present with abnormal vaginal bleeding: postmenopausal, postcoital, or intermenstrual.
 Some also present with a watery vaginal discharge or dyspareunia.
 A few patients are asymptomatic, and the lesion is discovered during routine pelvic examination or evaluation of an abnormal Papanicolaou (Pap) test.

 Vesicovaginal or rectovaginal fistulas are manifestations of advanced disease.